 NOTE: If TV or monitors are cracked, place duct tape over crack.
 Place all pieces in a box and tape shut.
 Label box “Broken Screen” before bringing to the Transfer Station.

 Fluorescents contain mercury and are prohibited from the trash.
 Residential customers can bring up to 3 fluorescent light tubes or compact fluorescent bulbs to the Ashland Recycling Center (Water Street) per visit.
-Commercial customers may take material to the Valley View Transfer Station.
+Commercial customers may take material to the Valley View Transfer Station for a fee.
+Click Valley View Transfer Station to see the rates.

 Special thanks to the Conservation Commission for its generous contribution to help keep residential recycling of CFL’s free!